rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ### Condition handling

 This release adds a new API for dealing with errors, `core::condition`.
-Unlike exceptions, conditions are handled at the site where they are raised.
+Unlike the concept of *exceptions* in other languages, *conditions* are handled at the site where they are raised rather than the site where they are caught.
 Failure to handle a condition results in task failure.

 ```
 // A condition has a name, input type and output type.